-Here’s a great Lightroom tutorial that’ll show you how to create an awesome red/blue crossprocess photo with a thick round border!
+Here?s a great Lightroom tutorial that?ll show you how to create an awesome red/blue cross-process photo with a retro round border!
 This tutorial will teach you how to apply a retro split-toning effect and manipulate the vignette settings to create a border.
-We also have a free free Lightroom preset for you to download!
+We also have a free Lightroom preset for you to download!

 Next, go to the shadow settings and give it a red tint.
 You can do this by leaving the Hue at 0 and increasing the Saturation to 100.